 How does the husband talk about his job both on good days and bad days?
 He might have a habit when he is agitated that he doesn't have when his day went good.

 How does the senior citizen talk about their health problems?
-A few I know touch the parts of their body they are complaining about as in rubbing their hands or patting their stomach.
+A few I know touch the parts of their body they are complaining about, such as rubbing their hands or patting their stomach.
 They might sigh.

-What is tone and how does it change with the topic or the people they are talking to?
+- Tone: What is tone, and how does it change with the topic or the people they are talking to?
 When people are excited, their speech might become faster and less distinguishable.
 Watch how their voice changes as they talk.

 As you are sitting in the airport, note the type of people around you.
 Are they saying unique phrases?
 Write them down.
 Maybe it is a word or phrase you are unfamiliar with.
 Write it down and look it up later.
 It will help you keep your characters realistic.